Unified Medical Language System® (UMLS®)

 NLM is a voting member of the General Assembly of the IHTSDO and serves as a focal point for US input to the ongoing development of the terminology.
 The US is currently represented on the IHTSDO Management Board by Andrew Wiesenthal, MD, SM.
 Permanent executive officers have been appointed including Kent Spackman, MD, Oregon Health Sciences University, as the Chief Terminologist.

 The IHTSDO has four standing Committees: Content, Implementation & Innovation, Quality Assurance, and Technical.
 Potential committee members are nominated by each member country and voted on by the IHTSDO’s General Assembly.
 NLM coordinates the committee nominations for the US.
 SNOMED CT users may also volunteer for various Working Groups (includes Special Interest Groups and Project Groups).
-Interested parties should contact NLM Customer Service for more details.
+Interested parties should Contact NLM for more details.

 NLM has developed the U.S. SNOMED CT Content Request System (USCRS), s Web-based application for use in the US.
 See Question 11 for more information.